Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Comparison to national accounts

 \subsection{Quantifying the edge-level difference}

-After analysing similarities, we now quantify the typical differences.
+After analysing similarities, we now quantify typical differences.
 We face three issues: (1) the overall value of transactions is different across datasets, caused by the under- and over-sampling of industries (see also \ref{app:scale_differences} and \ref{app:tab:top10_influence_vector}).
 This undermines the direct comparison.
 To improve the comparability, we rescale the values.
 (2) Some industry pairs have much higher values of mutual transactions than other pairs.
-Therefore, the difference between the ONS and Payment data tends to be extremely high for industry pairs with very high transaction values.
-To solve this issue, we can use measures of relative differences, such as percentages or log10 differences, in absolute value.
-(3) However, there are cases where one of the two datasets has a value of exactly zero.
-This prevents us from using log differences or percentage differences, and we only compare those transactions between industries, which are non-zero in both datasets.
+Therefore, the difference between the ONS and payment data tends to be extremely high for industry pairs with very high transaction values.
+To solve this issue, we measure of relative differences in absolute value.
+(3) Because there are cases where one of the two datasets has a value of precisely zero.
+Hence, we only compare those transactions between industries, which are non-zero in both datasets.

 We develop a measure, called proportional difference, indicating how many times larger a value is in one dataset compared to the other: a value of 1 means that the two values, measured as a proportion of the total transaction value, are equal (zero error), and a value of 2 means that the value is twice as large in one dataset compared to the other.
 Details are provided in \ref{app:subsec:diff_quantification}.